 Key West's only bait and tackle shop offers fishing supplies ranging from bait, hooks, and reels and of course signature Key West Bait & Tackle t-shirts, hats, coolie cups and Key West Beach Towels.
 Check out the Live Bait Lounge for a tasty breakfast or lunch.
 Happy Hour is all day long with domestic beer priced at only $3.25 and imports starting at just $3.75!

 There's something for everyone at Mac's Sea Garden, a historic shop in the Historic Seaport.
-A variety of great gifts, like shirts, hats, and other unique souvenirs can be found at this Key West gem.
+A variety of great gifts, like shirts, hats, and other unique souvenirs can be found at the Key West gem.
 You'll also find a selection of home decorations, such as glassware pieces and kitchen essentials that are sure to add a Key West feel to any room in your home!
 Don't forget to take a picture with the huge Spongeman right outside!
 Mac's Sea Garden is original to the Bight, run by Mack Mchue as a shell Shop and souvenir stand in the early 1900's.